 - Consuming fats enhances your brain function and gives mental stability

-As we discussed earlier, Ketones (produced by burning fat) are actually the preferred fuel source for vital organs such as the muscles, heart, liver, and brain.
+Ketones (produced by burning fat) are the preferred fuel source for vital organs such as the muscles, heart, liver, and brain.
 Let’s look at some of the other benefits to nutritional ketosis:

 - Natural hunger control

-- Lower inflammation levels
+- Lowered inflammation levels

-- Normalise metabolic function
+- Normalised metabolic function

 - Lowered blood pressure